Recovery is just a phone call away.

 Serious side effects of acamprosate include:

-• Burning, crawling, itching, numbness, prickling, “pins and needles”, or tingling feelings: Unusual nerve-related sensations occur, often felt on the skin or in the extremities, indicating potential effects on the nervous system.
+• Burning, crawling, itching, numbness, prickling, “pins and needles”, or tingling feelings: Unusual nerve-related sensations occur, felt on the skin or in the extremities, highlighting effects on the nervous system.

-• Dizziness: A feeling of lightheadedness or unsteadiness occurs, which leads to difficulty maintaining balance or performing tasks requiring focus.
+• Dizziness: A feeling of lightheadedness or unsteadiness ensues, contributing to difficulty maintaining balance or performing tasks requiring focus.

-• Dry mouth: Reduced saliva production leads to an uncomfortable dry sensation in the mouth, potentially causing difficulties with speaking, eating, or oral health.
+• Dry mouth: Diminished saliva production encourages an uncomfortable dry sensation in the mouth, potentially causing difficulties with speaking, eating, or oral health.

 Naltrexone